nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Current Implementation

-The sort mechanism is facilitated by the inbuilt Collections::sort method.
+The sort mechanism is facilitated by the inbuilt `Collections::sort` method.
 This is done by passing a custom comparator that implements the Comparator interface to the sort method.
 There are currently three custom comparators implemented in FAST:
 - `SortByName` -- Sorts the contacts alphabetically by name.
-- `SortByAppointment` -- Sorts the contacts chronologically by date.
+- `SortByAppointment` -- Sorts the contact's appointment chronologically by date and time.
-- `SortByPriority` -- Sorts the contacts by priority tags.
+- `SortByPriority` -- Sorts the contacts by `priority tags`.

 `SortByName`: Implemented by using the inbuilt `String::compareTo`.  <br>
-`SortByAppointment`: Implemented by first converting the appointment date from `String` to a `Date` object before using the inbuilt `Date::compareTo` method.  <br>
+`SortByAppointment`: Implemented by first converting the appointment date and time from `String` to a `Date` object before using the inbuilt `Date::compareTo` method.  <br>
-`SortByPriority`: Implemented by first assigning int values to tags, tags with highest priority will have the smallest int value.
+`SortByPriority`: Implemented by first assigning int values to `tags`, `tags` with highest priority will have the smallest int value.
 Using those priority values, the inbuilt `Integer::compareTo` is used. <br>

+#### Usage Scenario

 Given below is an example usage scenario and how the sort mechanism behaves at each step.